jtreeves/wordiest/.github/CONTRIBUTING.md

 This project uses Husky to enforce code quality during the commit process.
 It will run the following checks on each commit:

 - Message must begin with a capital letter and must not include periods (e.g., `Add search to dashboard`)
-- All TypeScript files will be linted with ESLint and must not contain any errors
+- All auto-fixable issues in all Dart files will be fixed
-- All files will have formatting applied to them by Prettier
+- All Dart files will be formatted with the language's default formatter

 ### Opening a Request